 Tired was she of spinning the legend of a poor and homeless…Continue

 Hello...I'm going to be moving my blog at Open Salon to Our Salon over the next several days.
 I apologize in advance, and I'll try to do that at the least intrusive times on the feed.
-I cut my teeth so to speak, on Open Salon, and I will be forever grateful for every letter I…Continue
+I cut my teeth so to speak, on Open Salon, and I will be forever grateful for every letter I was…Continue

 I had been homeless almost a year when the women's educational project at Antioch University lei'd us for a party they were having for what I don't remember.
 This was taken in front of Mary's Place, the old place, the one where I planted myself behind the front counter for the better part of a…Continue

 It's almost here: Baseball season!
 Last year was the first year in a few years I watched so much baseball.
 I was like a puppy off a chain.
 This year, I look forward to seeing a live game here and to having fun and paying attention to focus, I think.
-This…Continue
+This is…Continue

 Last year, I wasn't a 12.
 I was a fan, we went out to watch Super Bowl, and as you can imagine downtown Seattle last year at this time was party on steroids on love on a city that confuses me, holds me, denies me and inspires me.
 But, last year I wasn't a 12.
-I had questions about football, I…Continue
+I had questions about football, I have…Continue